ringerc/postupload/README.txt

 horrified by Java EE before, you'll be reassured to know that Java EE 6 is a very different beast.
 You don't need huge and expensive application server software to run it, either - the free Glassfish server will do nicely.

-If you really dislike Java but for some reason want to use this particular adapation of Uploadify anyway: There isn't very much Java code, and it could be reasonably easily replaced with $YOUR_FAVOURITE_LANGUAGE while retaining the web pages almost unchanged.
-Anyone wanting to tackle this would be welcome, and I'll be happy to pull other implementations of the server backend if they're useful.